-Afghanistan’s Taliban Order Women To Cover Up Head To Toe - The Yeshiva World
+Afghanistan’s Taliban Order Women to Cover Up Head to Toe - The Yeshiva World

 “For all dignified Afghan women wearing Hijab is necessary and the best Hijab is chadori (the head-to-toe burqa) which is part of our tradition and is respectful,” said Shir Mohammad, an official from the vice and virtue ministry in a statement.

 “Those women who are not too old or young must cover their face, except the eyes,” he said.
-“Islamic principles and Islamic ideology are more important to us than anything else,” Hanafi said.
+“Islamic principles and Islamic ideology are more important to us than anything else.”

 Senior Afghanistan researcher Heather Barr of Human Rights Watch urged the international community to put coordinated pressure on the Taliban.